Are You Getting Enough Sleep and Is It The Right Quality?

 Switching off stimulation 2 hours before bed can help our brain settle down in preparation for sleep.
 Stimulation can take the form of work, study or even stimulating TV programmes.
 If you can do anything to actually slow your brain waves down, such as alternate nostril breathing or using apps such as Heartmath, that can also be a great help.

 Magnesium levels can also impact how well you are able to relax.
-Naturopathic techniques such as Epsom salt baths and footbaths or taking magnesium citrate can all help, as can techniques that redirect blood flow away from the brain to the feet.
+Many of my clients find that Naturopathic techniques such as Epsom salt baths and footbaths or taking magnesium citrate help them relax.
+These techniques can assist with the redirection of blood flow away from the brain to the feet.